VinaFu/Azure-900/README.md

 Cloud Service Models:

-      On Premises: customer do all the things
+      On Premises: customer do all the things - include the infrastrauctures.

       IaaS provides access to resources such as virtual machines and virtual storage: Google compute engine infrastructure = actual servers
             scaling is fast; X own hardware